 Because naked aluminium surfaces can react with the atmosphere and lose reflectivity, most, but not all our aluminium mirrors are used with a thin film optical coating to improve reflectance and mechanical durability.
-Laser Beam Products offer several coatings:
+LBP Optics offer several coatings:

 - Electroplated Gold coating for infrared, LWIR and THz.

 - MaxR for 10.6um, a high reflectivity coating optimised for CO2 lasers.

 - Protected Silver for visible and near infrared (SWIR).

 - A simple MgF2 overcoat for UV and visible use.